 Not a Direct Lender

 Fundable is not an actual direct lender; rather it is a company that helps startup businesses raise funding through a network of backers.
 People looking for a company that will provide a small business loan must look elsewhere.
-Additionally, Fundable is not BBB accredited, and received a B rating.

 All or Nothing Method